 7) Format or size: Reasonable scale will be considered when assessing an item.
 Objects with sizes that can negatively impact the ability to provide long term care and storage must be carefully considered to ensure that their historical context and value outweigh the costs of care and housing.

-The Coast Guard Historian's Office maintains an important Special Collections Archive.
+The Coast Guard Historian's Office maintains an important Special Collections Library and Archive.
 The Archive consists primarily of archival material that is not included in the official records now held by the National Archives and Records Administration [NARA].
 It includes hundreds of thousands of unique images, publications, manuals, directives, personal papers, diaries, scrapbooks, reports, and documents.
 The material preserved in our archive complements official records now kept at NARA and adds depth to our understanding of all aspects of Coast Guard history.
 These records come from former commandants, officers, enlisted personnel, civilians and their families.

 The Coast Guard Historian's Office photography collection is one of the largest collections of Coast Guard-related photography in the world outside of what is held by NARA.
 It consists of distinct imagery slides dating from the post-Civil War-era to the early 1990s.
 Images include lighthouses, cutters, lighthouse tenders, light vessels, combat images (especially from World War II and Vietnam), personnel, lifeboat, aircraft, air stations, personnel and significant operational cases.
 This collection also includes several thousand books, pamphlets, manuals, directives, instructions and newsletters that deal specifically with the Coast Guard or are Coast Guard publications.
 Most significant are the old manuals, service publications and back issues of most of the periodicals published by the service.

 Acquisition Process and Restrictions for the Coast Guard Heritage Asset Collection